shankardutt/CN_Iontrack_SAXS_Reduction/README.md

 # CN_Iontrack_SAXS_Reduction

-Data reduction of 2D SAXS images
+A script that allows automated data reduction for Small Angle Scattering of ion tracks.